HariRaghavendarRaoBandari/cnp3/book-2nd/mcq-ex/mcq-network-pftables.rst

       Dest.
 OutPort
       ======  ========
       A       W
-      B       W
+      B       S
       ======  ========

-      .. comment:: When `R1` receives the packet sent by `B` towards `A`, it forwards it directly to `A`.
-This implies that `R2` will not receive this packet and thus cannot update its port forwarding table.

    .. positive::

-      The port forwarding table of `R2` will never be updated with information about destination `B`.
+      The port forwarding table of `R3` will never be updated with information about destination `B`.

    .. negative::